M.S. Language Technologies @ CMU

 Feel free to contact me if you're interested in my work, have an interested opportunity, or you just want to chat about NLP or deep learning!

 Shikib Mehri, Giuseppe Carenini.
-"Chat Disentanglement: Identifying Semantic Reply Relationships with Random Forests and Recurrent Neural Networks," In International Joint Conference on Natural Language Processing (IJCNLP), 2017
+"Chat Disentanglement: Identifying Semantic Reply Relationships with Random Forests and Recurrent Neural Networks," In International Joint Conference on Natural Language Processing (IJCNLP), 2017 [ORAL]

 A student in the Language Technologies Institute at Carnegie Mellon University.
 I am supervised by Profs.
 Maxine Eskenazi and Alan Black